wtomtom/vizeh/doc/README.md

-Vizeh Core
+vizeh Core
 =====================

 Setup
 ---------------------
-[Vizeh Core](http://Vizeh.pw/wallet) is the original Vizeh client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Vizeh transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[vizeh Core](http://vizeh.pw/wallet) is the original vizeh client and it builds the backbone of the network.
+However, it downloads and stores the entire history of vizeh transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Vizeh on your native platform.
+The following are some helpful notes on how to run vizeh on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/Vizeh-qt (GUI, 32-bit) or bin/32/vizeed (headless, 32-bit)
+- bin/32/vizeh-qt (GUI, 32-bit) or bin/32/vizehd (headless, 32-bit)
-- bin/64/Vizeh-qt (GUI, 64-bit) or bin/64/vizeed (headless, 64-bit)
+- bin/64/vizeh-qt (GUI, 64-bit) or bin/64/vizehd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run Vizeh-qt.exe.
+Unpack the files into a directory, and then run vizeh-qt.exe.

 ### OSX

-Drag Vizeh-Qt to your applications folder, and then run Vizeh-Qt.
+Drag vizeh-Qt to your applications folder, and then run vizeh-Qt.

 ### Need Help?

-* See the documentation at the [Vizeh Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [vizeh Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Vizeh Forum](http://forum.Vizeh.pw/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [vizeh Forum](http://forum.vizeh.pw/).
-* Join one of our Slack groups [Vizeh Slack Groups](https://Vizeh.pw/slack-logins/).
+* Join one of our Slack groups [vizeh Slack Groups](https://vizeh.pw/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build Vizeh on your native platform.
+The following are developer notes on how to build vizeh on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)